“The condition of man…is a condition of war of everyone against everyone.”

 IT WAS ELECTION DAY IN GRACELAND.
 I had lined up to vote in the party room located on the main floor of my condo.
 By the time I had arrived, the queue had already hit the double-digit mark.
-The anticipation in the room was palpable like a suspended shark preserved in formaldehyde and it was big enough to eat you.
+The anticipation in the room was palpable like a suspended shark preserved in formaldehyde.
+It was big enough to eat you.
 I had never exercised my legal right to vote, but there was something electric about Grace Trudeau that made you stand up on your toes.
 There was a buzz about “Teenage Grace” that you couldn’t buy nor manufacture, although many had unsuccessfully tried, like Transhumanist Dan Matthews who was running for office with the help of his access control chip implants, “I was born human but I believe it’s something I have the power to change.”

 Under the umbrella of asymmetric warfare, an incognito terrorist attack is like an own-goal in football: the defending player who scores the own-goal in the football game is credited with the marker on the stat sheet, with an annotation to indicate the precise nature of the goal.
 In the absence of a non-state actor to take credit for the bomb, the first person handling the bomb on the pitch was likely the bomb technician from the EOD squad, so he or she pseudonymously gets the credit for the own-goal IED on behalf of the state, until the legitimate saboteur happened to step forward.